OfficeDev/teams-toolkit/templates/scenarios/js/dashboard-tab/README.md

 ### Step 3: Add the widget to the dashboard

-1. Go to `src/dashboards/SampleDashboard.tsx`, if you want create a new dashboard, please refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).
+Open the `src/dashboards/SampleDashboard.jsx` file and add the widget to the implementation of the `layout` method.
+If you want create a new dashboard, please refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).
-2. Update your `layout()` method to add the widget to the dashboard:

 ```jsx
 layout() {